-Leukemia is a cancer of the blood.
-In acute leukemia, immature white blood cells grow rapidly, causing severe symptoms in a short time.
+Leukemia is a form of blood cancer.
+In acute leukemia, immature white blood cells grow rapidly, causing severe symptoms over a short period of time.
 In chronic leukemia, the abnormal cells grow more slowly, and in some cases, immediate treatment is not needed.
-Whether you've just been diagnosed with leukemia or are experiencing a relapse of your disease, NewYork-Presbyterian offers you comprehensive care for acute and chronic leukemias.
-Our ultimate goal is to find a cure for your disease.
+Whether you've just been diagnosed with leukemia or are experiencing a relapse of your disease, NewYork-Presbyterian offers comprehensive care and support for both acute and chronic leukemias.

-We know there are many types of leukemia, and we carefully assess your disease using the most advanced diagnostic techniques.
-Our teams of experienced physicians consider this information along with your overall health to put together a regimen of care that works best for you.
-We consider the type of leukemia you have and how quickly you need to start treatment.
-We explain your treatment options to you and your loved ones and give you time to share your opinion and preferences.
-We also offer specialized care with less-intensive treatments for older patients with leukemia.
+At NewYork-Presbyterian, we carefully assess your disease using the most advanced diagnostic techniques.
+We consider your leukemia type, your overall health, and how quickly you need to start treatment.
+Our experts will explain your treatment options to you and your loved ones and give you time to voice your opinion and preferences.
+We also offer specialized leukemia care with less-intensive treatments for older patients.

-At NewYork-Presbyterian, we provide care through a team approach — from diagnosis through survivorship.
-We work with specially trained pathologists, called hematopathologists, to provide an expert diagnosis.
-Following diagnosis, your care will be driven by our highly experienced hematology oncologists.
+Our expert physicians provide care through a team approach — from diagnosis through survivorship.
+Following a diagnosis from one of our specially trained pathologists (hematopathologists) your care will be driven by our highly experienced hematology oncologists.

-As treatment continues in or outside of the hospital, your team will also include oncology-trained nurses, nurse practitioners, physician assistants, and social workers.
-Depending on your needs, we can connect you with palliative care, psychiatry, and physicians from any other specialties.
+As treatment continues in or outside the hospital, your team will include oncology-trained nurses, nurse practitioners, physician assistants, and social workers.
+We can connect you with palliative care, psychiatry, and physicians from other specialties depending on your needs.
 We approach your needs holistically and as a team — one of the many advantages of seeking cancer care at a world-renowned academic medical center.

 We participate in clinical trials for all types of leukemia.
-These studies offer you access to investigational therapies that show promise for fighting your cancer.
-Scientists in our laboratories are also scrutinizing the intricacies of leukemia development and applying their findings to create better therapies.
-Learn More.
+These studies offer you access to investigational therapies that show promise for fighting cancer.
+Scientists in our laboratories are also researching the intricacies of leukemia development and applying their findings to create better therapies.